6.2 The World of Tibia

 No city can do without a depot.
 Depots are warehouses where adventurers can safely store their hard-earned items.
 They typically look like large multi-storey buildings filled with many individual booths where characters can access their lockers.
 You can usually find depots in a central city district.
 Depots are protection zones where characters cannot fight each other, so they are popular places that are often crowded.

 - Inbox: If you have received any parcels or letters lately, they will arrive here.
-Also, if you have lost a house, all items that can be carried will be transferred to the depot of the city to which the house belonged.
+Also, if you have lost a house, all items that can be carried will be transferred to your inbox.
 Further, all items you have bought via the Market will arrive in your inbox.

 - Market: Clicking on the last box, will open the Tibia Market.
 Via the Market you can comfortably trade items with other players.

 - Post Offices

 Post offices are branches of the Royal Tibian Mail service which are usually found close to depots.
 Post office clerks sell parcels or letters that can be delivered to any depot in Tibia by the Royal Tibian Mail.

 Would you like to write to a friend or to send some items to another city?
 The "Royal Tibia Mail" offers reliable service that makes the life of Tibia adventurers so much easier!
 Simply buy a letter or a fresh parcel at your local post office and write the name of the addressee onto the letter or the parcel label.
 Make sure the name is spelt correctly - a single typing error such as a superfluous letter or blank space can be enough for the sending to fail.
 Also, if it is a parcel you would like to send, do not forget to place the label in it.